Consumer Proposals In Victoria

 Your creditors may also report a “7” rating on any debt that’s included in the proposal.
 The “7” rating indicates that your creditors are receiving your payments through a third party, which in this case is your trustee.
 The information explains the process that’s occurring behind the scenes.
 You’re sending money to your trustee, and they’re distributing the agreed-upon amount to your creditors after all fees are paid out.

 You may be keeping other unsecured debt payments such as a car loan separate from your consumer proposal.
 Payments on these debts will be reported on their own.
 It may help to keep a budget and records so that you can continue to make all your payments on time.
 You’ll be working to rebuild your credit when you can show that you’re able to keep up with paying secured debt off all while making your proposal payments.

-Contact us at Bankruptcy Canada for more information about filing Consumer Proposals in Victoria.
+Contact us at Bankruptcy Canada for more information about filing a consumer proposal in Victoria, British Columbia.
 We’re here to help and answer any further questions you have around the topic.
 Our experts are standing by ready to walk you through the process, costs, and next steps.
 A consumer proposal is one of many options from staying out of bankruptcy.
 Together, we can take a look at your situation and finances and advise you about how you should best proceed so that you can find financial freedom in the future.